 - Stanford Courtesy Card which provides use of Stanford facilities and a wide range of discounts

-The Post-Baccalaureate fellows have been engaged in a wide range of responsibilities across Carnegie, from writing curriculum materials for the Carnegie Math Pathways program and white papers about continuous improvement to delivering presentations at public workshops.
+The Post-Baccalaureate fellows have been engaged in a wide range of responsibilities across Carnegie, from developing networks to designing and executing improvement science trainings.
 Each Fellow’s day-to-day experience is influenced by his/her mentor, his/her team’s programs, and his/her own personal and professional interests.
 Meet the current Fellows to learn more about the experience.